Blog

 These could all be reasons why an attorney may recommend hiring an accident reconstruction expert to help validate your claim.
 Outside help like this can be vital, particularly when the insurance company tries to assign fault to the victim.
 Maryland has a harsh contributory negligence law, which means victims cannot recover any compensation if they are assigned even one percent fault.

-If you have questions after a car crash, our Maryland auto accident lawyers are here to help, at no upfront cost to you.
+If you have questions after a car crash, our Baltimore auto accident lawyers are here to help, at no upfront cost to you.
 We have been helping injury victims for three decades and have recovered millions on their behalf.

 What is Accident Reconstruction?